VenkatDundi/VenkatDundi/README.md

-- 👋 Hi, I’m @VenkatDundi
+- 👋 Hi, I’m @Venkat Dundi
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Web Scrapping
 - 💞️ I’m looking to collaborate on Python & Front End tech.
-- 📫 How to reach me : gnanireddy7@gmail.com || https://in.linkedin.com/in/venkateswara-reddy-dundi
+- 📫 How to reach me : gnanireddy7@gmail.com || https://www.linkedin.com/in/venkateswara-reddy-dundi

 <!---
 VenkatDundi/VenkatDundi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.